Podiatric Physician, DPM

 NOTE: Pre-podiatric medicine is not a major or a program, and The University of Tampa does not have a podiatric medical school.
 Pre-podiatric medicine is an interest or path students choose that advisors help guide on their journey towards applying to podiatric medical school.

 Preparing for Podiatric Medical School

 Earn a bachelor’s degree

-Students who are interested in going to podiatry school typically major in biology, chemistry or biochemistry.
-These majors include most of the required courses for entrance into podiatric programs and will help prepare students for the Medical College Admission Test (MCAT).
+Students who are interested in going to podiatric medical school typically major in biology, chemistry or biochemistry.
+These majors include most of the required courses for entrance into podiatric medical school and will help prepare students for the Medical College Admission Test (MCAT).
 However, other degrees can also prepare students for health professions; thus students are encouraged to major in the field where they excel and should consult the pre-health professions advisor about course work.

 - Biology I and II with labs

 - General Chemistry I and II with labs

 - Organic Chemistry I and II with labs

 - Intro to Psychology and Intro to Sociology: these behavioral sciences are needed for the MCAT

 *Each podiatric medical school has its own set of pre-requisites, and students need to research the admission requirements of each school to which they are intending to apply.
 Search the nine accredited podiatric medical schools in the U.S.